kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(3\) Establish supplemental procedures to minimize the risk of catastrophic failure associated with the damages identified in paragraph (d) of this section; and

-\(4\) Include these supplemental procedures in the Airworthiness Limitations section of the Instructions for Continued Airworthiness required by §27.1529.
+\(4\) Include these supplemental procedures in the Airworthiness Limitations section of the Instructions for Continued Airworthiness required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1529   Instructions for Continued Airworthiness.|§27.1529]].

 \[Doc.
 No. FAA-2009-0660, Amdt.
 27-47, 76 FR 74663, Dec.
 1, 2011\]